qrzn23/min/wip/magick/content.md

 (X).
 Trace the Hexagram of Air in the
 West, “saying ARARITA”.
-This Hexa¬ gram is like that of Earth ; but the bases of the triangles coincide, forming a diamond.
+This Hexa¬ gram is like that of Earth; but the bases of the triangles coincide, forming a diamond.